gabriele-mastrapasqua/chcrypto/README.md

 ### Step 2a: ingest manually the sample file to test ch
 To start ingesting data from the sample file in the folder `./data` run:

+ensure docker compose is running.
+In another terminal run one time to load some sample data:
 ```sh

 make ingestFile
 ```